 Considered the most famous plum tomato from Italy, San Marzano tomatoes are grown at the base of Mount Vesuvius near Naples in rich volcanic soil.
 This nutrient-dense soil gives them the sweet flavor and low acidity making them the perfect tomato to make sauces with.
 In fact, it's the only tomato used for a traditional Neapolitan pizza.
+It's important to know if the tomatoes in the can or real, or if these San Marzano tomatoes are fake.

 How to Tell If Your San Marzano Tomatoes Are Real